Benchmarking Compositionality with Formal Languages: Results and Discussion

-\paragraph{Empty Transition.} We explore another way of making a more difficult finite function: we allow the SFSTs to contain empty transitions $\lambda$ and test whether languages generated by SFSTs with empty transitions are harder by measuring the average accuracy over SFSTs with and without them.
-We find a 12\% performance drop on the test set: SFSTs without empty transitions achieve 47\% average accuracy versus 35\% for SFSTs with an empty string.
-We therefore conclude that the empty transition does make inducing a SFST empirically harder for the models (see \autoref{fig:20_acc_dropoff}, where the blue line is average accuracy without empty strings, and the yellow line is average accuracy with them).

-\paragraph{OSTIA is Slow.} In terms of wallclock time, we find that a open-source implementation of OSTIA\footnote{\href{https://github.com/alenaks/OSTIA}{\texttt{github.com/alenaks/OSTIA}}} does not scale to dataset sizes above $1000$, for which it takes roughly $5$ hours on Nvidia Tesla V$100$ GPU to complete a run on one dataset, about the same time it takes to train our neural models.
-With 1000 samples, OSTIA fails to get accuracy above 1\%.
-In contrast, the neural sequence-to-sequence models reach almost 100\%.
+\paragraph{OSTIA is Slow.} In terms of wallclock time, we find that an open-source implementation of OSTIA\footnote{The code is available at \href{https://github.com/alenaks/OSTIA}{\texttt{github.com/alenaks/OSTIA}}.} does not scale to dataset sizes above $1000$.
+This makes it impossible to perform an apples-to-apples comparison of our neural sequence-to-sequence models against OSTIA.
 On the one hand, reducing the size of the training dataset disadvantages OSTIA.
-On the other hand, providing OSTIA with the full $20,000$ samples is unworkable, because it will run without converging for over $3$ days on a single dataset.
-Given sufficient time and the function's characteristic sample, OSTIA \emph{is} guaranteed to learn the SFSTs perfectly, but in practice, it is too slow to use.
+On the other hand, providing OSTIA with the full $20,000$ samples did not terminate after $3$ days on a single dataset.
+OSTIA provably halts after a finite number of steps, but given the above, a proper comparison with neural models is not possible.\looseness=-1